tamastro/news-aggregator/README.md

 ### Prerequisites

-- Node.js 20 and npm installed on your machine.
+- Node.js 20 and docker installed on your machine.

 ### Installation